Senayitalazarb/bi-dashboard-portfolio/powerbi/interview-performance-assessment/dax-formulas.md

-#  DAX Measures for Interview Performance Assessment Dashboard
+# Interview Performance Assessment Dashboard - DAX formulas

 This document contains all the DAX measures used in the Interview Performance Assessment Dashboard.
 These measures support KPI calculations, trend analysis, and week-over-week comparisons.